johnchase/dotfiles/README.md

 ## Install LazyVim into the correct location

-THis likely doesn't need to be done
+This likely doesn't need to be done

 ```bash
 git clone https://github.com/LazyVim/starter ~/.config/LazyVim